Texas Probation Magazine

-The Texas Probation Journal is a practitioner journal for those interested in community corrections issues, both juvenile and adult disciplines, in Texas.
-There are over 700 members of TPA across the state who receive a copy of the TPA Journal each quarter, with a wide audience of readership such as high-level executives, judges, probation officers and the like.
-The journal is published quarterly: Winter, Spring, Summer and Fall.
+The Texas Probation Association produces a quarterly periodical, the Texas Probation magazine, in Winter, Spring, Summer and Fall.
+The magazine generally includes a combination of feature articles, special essays, departmental articles, profile of community corrections staff, and news from the field for those interested in community corrections issues for both juvenile and adult disciplines in Texas.
+We have a wide audience of readership such as high-level probation executives, judges, probation officers, academics, and students.
 Articles published in the journal reflect current thought, practice, and research in community corrections and related issues in Texas.
-Authors include not only academicians and researchers, but also attorneys and “front-line” probation and pretrial corrections staff.
+Authors include not only academicians and researchers, but also attorneys and “front-line” probation and pretrial community supervision staff.

-The editors seek material that is either directly related to the professional interests or readers or of significant peripheral interest.
-Articles of interest include descriptions of new or innovative programs, policies or approaches in juvenile and/or adult community corrections, training, legal issues, explanations of relevant ideas or concepts, and critiques of current practice.
-The journal embraces a wide spectrum of topics.
-Recent issues have addressed risk assessment, evidence-based practices, a wide range of specialty courts or problem-solving courts, issues surrounding sex offenders, scholarly literature involving what works with Driving While Intoxicated offenses and domestic violence, and legal cases impacting the field.
+The editors seek material that is either directly related to the professional interests of readers or of significant peripheral interest.
+Articles of interest include descriptions of new or innovative programs, policies, or approaches in juvenile and/or adult community corrections, emerging topics of interest such as trauma and justice-involved individuals or health concerns of staff and offender populations, training, legal issues, explanations of relevant ideas or concepts, and critiques of current practice.
+The publication embraces a wide spectrum of topics.
+Recent issues have addressed risk assessments, evidence-based practices, coverage of specialty courts or problem-solving courts, issues in supervision of domestic violence, and trauma and juvenile justice.

-Those submitting manuscripts for consideration should note that the editors of the Journal are looking for articles that are current, relevant material.
+Those submitting manuscripts for consideration should note that the Editor is looking for articles that are current and relevant.
 Original manuscripts are accepted and manuscripts can also have been published previously elsewhere, but permission from the author(s) and/or journal or other source should accompany the submission.

-- Use Times Roman font size 12, one-inch margins, and be double-spaced.
+- Use Times New Roman font size 12, one-inch margins, and be single-spaced.

-- In general keep the manuscript length between 1,500 and 10,000 words; longer manuscripts will be considered on a case-by-case basis.
+- In general keep submissions between 500 and 2,500 words (not including title, author information, references, tables, figures, and so on; longer manuscripts will be considered on a case-by-case basis.